Architecture 2.0

 Where it started

 The community behind this work has been meeting for years.
-Since 2020, the MLArchSys workshop at ISCA (the International Symposium on Computer Architecture) has brought the machine learning, systems, and architecture communities together around learning for hardware and hardware for learning - most recently in Tokyo (2025), and next in Raleigh (2026).
+Since 2020, the MLArchSys workshop at ISCA (the International Symposium on Computer Architecture) has brought the machine learning, systems, and architecture communities together around learning for hardware and hardware for learning, including meetings in Tokyo (2025) and Raleigh (2026).

 As foundation models and autonomous agents began to reshape how systems are designed, that community turned toward agentic approaches.
-MLArchSys 2026 adds a dedicated A³ (Agentic Approaches to Architecture) track, and the Architecture 2.0 workshop at ISCA 2026 focuses squarely on agentic AI for computing-systems design, anchored in computer architecture and hardware/software co-design.
-An early gathering, opened by a keynote from Partha Ranganathan (Google), helped map the datasets, tools, and training the field would need.
+MLArchSys 2026 added a dedicated A³ (Agentic Approaches to Architecture) track, and the Architecture 2.0 workshop at ISCA 2026 focused on agentic AI for computing-systems design, anchored in computer architecture and hardware/software co-design.
+An earlier gathering, opened by a keynote from Partha Ranganathan (Google), helped map the datasets, tools, and training the field would need.

-Architecture 2.0 itself grew out of Harvard's CS249r graduate seminar (Fall 2025) and the synthesis lecture developed alongside it.
+Architecture 2.0 itself grew out of Harvard's CS249r graduate seminar (Fall 2025) and the book developed alongside it.
 It is part of the mlsysbook.ai family of open, community-built learning resources.

 Take part